|Nutrition Facts (per serving)|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Karashi mentaiko and baby spinach spaghetti is a very simple recipe that can be whipped up in less than 20 minutes for a quick meal.
 It combines sautéed onions, spinach, and Japanese spicy cod roe, or karashi mentaiko, with spaghetti noodles.

-- 1 to 2 cups of cooked spaghetti noodles (regular or whole wheat)
+1 to 2 cups cooked spaghetti, regular or or whole wheat

 Boil spaghetti noodles for 8 minutes or until al dente.
 Drain and set aside.

 Remove the thin membrane of the mentaiko sac and discard.
 Set aside the eggs only.

 In a large pan, heat olive oil over medium-high heat.
 Add butter to melt.
 Add chopped onion and sauté until translucent.

 Reduce heat to medium.
 Add cooked pasta to the pan and coat with olive oil, butter, and onions.
 Add baby spinach leaves and toss until just barely wilted.
 Add a dash of white pepper.